Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUser.md

 ```

 ### -Filter
-Specifies an oData v3.0 filter statement.
+Specifies an OData v3.0 filter statement.
 This parameter controls which objects are returned.
-Details on querying with oData can be found here.
+Details on querying with OData can be found here.
 http://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/#queryingcollections.
-Not all of the oData v3 functions and operators are supported at this time.
+Not all of the OData v3.0 functions and operators are supported at this time.

 ```yaml
 Type: String